Everyone needs a good night’s rest… but is it possible a good snooze is more important for some than others?

 This includes potentially fatal side effects like heart attack and stroke.
 According to research, these issues may be chronic rather than one-time events.

 This may be a major culprit behind these negative side effects.
-Carter believes insomnia and blood pressure control go hand-in-hand and these numbers often raise sharply in women who don’t get enough slumber time.
+Carter believes insomnia and blood pressure control go hand-in-hand, and these numbers often rise sharply in women who don’t get enough slumber time.

 “We're using these technologies in novel combinations to better understand the impact of things like alcohol, sleep deprivation and insomnia on blood pressure,” Carter says.
 “There's a very complex relationship between sleep and blood pressure control.
 The epidemiological evidence is clear these are strongly coupled, and they seem to be more strongly coupled in women than men.”

-This isn’t to say that guys are not also affected.
-Men face decreased sex drive and fertility, lower testosterone levels, an increased cancer risk and a decrease in immunity, and cardiovascular issues albeit at a lower rate than found in ladies according to recent findings.
+Sleep deprivation can impact men’s overall health.
+Men face decreased sex drive and fertility, lower testosterone levels, an increased cancer risk and a decrease in immunity, and cardiovascular issues, albeit at a lower rate than found in ladies according to recent findings.